Diego Molano Vega: Career

 He has held executive positions in multinationals such as Ascom (company) (Switzerland), BellSouth (USA) and Telefónica (Spain), where he was responsible for the operation in areas of corporate relations, regulation and wholesale businesses in more than 20 countries around the world.

-He began his career in the private sector and in 1996 he was appointed as Director of the Telecommunications Regulatory Commission (called today Communications Regulatory Commission) Communications Regulation Commission where he led the liberation of the communications industry and paved the way for competition and private investment in the industry of telecommunications in the country.
+He began his career in the private sector and in 1996 he was appointed Director of the Telecommunications Regulatory Commission (called today Communications Regulatory Commission) Communications Regulation Commission where he led the liberation of the communications industry and paved the way for competition and private investment in the industry of telecommunications in the country.

 Later on he went to manage the areas of corporate relations, wholesale businesses and regulation at multinationals like BellSouth (EE.UU.) and Telefónica (Spain).

-On August 6, 2010 he was appointed as Minister of Information Technologies and Communications by President Juan Manuel Santos.
+On August 6, 2010 he was appointed Minister of Information Technologies and Communications by President Juan Manuel Santos.

 Three months later, President Santos administration formulated the “Plan Vive Digital” which aims at increasing Internet adoption.
 Its main goals are reducing poverty and creating jobs[1].